torhovland/blazor-redux/README.md

 This library offers [Redux](https://redux.js.org)-style state management for [Blazor](https://github.com/aspnet/Blazor), with support for both C# and F#.
 The implementation is based on [Redux.NET](https://github.com/GuillaumeSalles/redux.NET).

-The combination of Blazor and Redux becomes an incredibly compelling platform for frontend development.
-More compelling than any other alternative, if you ask me:
+The combination of Blazor and Redux becomes an incredibly compelling platform for frontend development&mdash;more compelling than any other alternative, if you ask me:

 - Blazor uses .NET, thus comes with a strong type-system built-in, like [Elm](http://elm-lang.org), [Purescript](http://www.purescript.org), [OCaml](https://bucklescript.github.io), and to some degree [Typescript](https://www.typescriptlang.org).
 - With ASP.NET already such a viable option for the backend, this opens up for a very strong [isomorphic apps model](https://hackernoon.com/isomorphic-universal-boilerplate-react-redux-server-rendering-tutorial-example-webpack-compenent-6e22106ae285) with shared .NET code on the frontend and backend.